top of page

 Second Pass

 We simplified the story of the game and cut the characters down to Mori and the Soldier (while still having some minor, unseen characters).
-I kept a running narrative document we used to track our script and other narrative vehicles (notes, environmental assets, and images).
+I kept a running narrative document we used to track our script and other narrative vehicles (notes, environmental assets, and images) to ensure consistency throughout development.
+It helped us focus on what content to implement and get the second pass in within two months.

 Third Pass